Skip to main content

 • ARM processors for web services (40% less energy than x86)

-• GPUs for parallel processing (10x more efficient for ML training)
+• GPUs for parallel processing and ML training (10x more efficient for ML training)

 • FPGAs for specialized algorithms (100x more efficient than CPUs for specific tasks)